BUILDING A COMMUNITY OF LEGAL PROFESSIONALS

 EDUCATION LAW FIELD PLACEMENTS

 Field placements at approved sites in the category of Education Law will no longer be offered through the Externship Program.
-Field placements and related opportunities will be offered through the Education Law Practicum only.
-For additional information please contact Professor Hillary Coustan at firstname.lastname@example.org and visit the Education and Policy Law Institute at www.luc.edu/law/centers/childlaw/institutes/child_education/
+Field placements and related opportunities will instead be offered solely through the Education Law Practicum.
+More information about the Education Law Practicum and the placement sites available can be found here: http://www.luc.edu/law/registrar/registration/courses/d_h.html.
+For additional information please contact Professor Hillary Coustan at email@example.com.